lasty/ld34_growing_spaceships/README.md

 Building
 --------
+Source Code is available on GitHub:  https://github.com/lasty/ld34_growing_spaceships

-You need two libraries, SDL2 and GLM
+You need two libraries: SDL2 and GLM
+SDL2 requires Mixer, Image, and TTF extensions to be installed also.
 If they cannot be found in the standard search paths, edit the toplevel CMakeLists.txt to give it the locations

-Requires Clang or GCC with C++ 14 features
+Requires Clang or GCC with C++14 features (GCC 5.0+, Clang 3.5+.
+Unknown if visual studio or others work)

-SDL2 requires Mixer, Image, and TTF extensions to be installed also

-Source Code is available on GitHub:  https://github.com/lasty/ld34_growing_spaceships

 My build system was Windows 10 (64 bit), using MSYS2, Mingw64, gcc 5.2.0

+Shouldn't have trouble building from source on linux or macosx via CMake, as long as the developer versions of the libraries are installed, and you have a C++14 capable compiler.